-Level I will introduce participants to the full set of core cognitive behaviour interventions to treat a broad array of presenting problems and disorders.
-This training will help participants form professionally excellent cognitive behavioural therapy sessions, teaching about session structure and evaluation, assessment and treatment planning, cognitive restructuring and changing behavioural responses.
-Participants will learn interventions they can immediately begin putting into practice professionally as well as personally, across age populations (yes, including children and adolescents).
+Level I will introduce you to the full set of core cognitive behaviour interventions to treat a broad array of presenting problems and disorders.
+This training will help you form professionally excellent cognitive behavioural therapy sessions, teaching about session structure and evaluation, assessment and treatment planning, cognitive restructuring and changing behavioural responses.
+You will learn interventions you can immediately begin putting into practice professionally as well as personally, across age populations (yes, including children and adolescents).

-> In Level II, participants will learn how to expertly use the core CBT skills and interventions learned in Level I in application to the most prevalent DSM-V disorders, focusing on either adults or children and youth.
-Alternatively, Level II can be a focus exclusively on how to use CBT to treat trauma.
-Level II best prepares you to treat the most presenting mental health disorders expertly and masterfully from assessment to treatment completion, providing all the worksheets and interventions you will need.
+Level II best prepares you to treat the most presenting mental health disorders expertly and masterfully from assessment to treatment completion, providing all the worksheets and interventions you will need in your practice.

-> Each level consists of 36 hours of instruction*, plus readings and assignments that are done outside the classroom.
-Courses are designed to fit into any busy professional's life and are offered in a variety of formats:
+Each level consists of 36 hours of instruction*, plus readings and assignments that are done outside the classroom.
+Courses are designed to fit into any busy professional's life.

-> *CBT for Trauma also includes three monthly one-hour peer supervision sessions after the course ends.
+*CBT for Trauma also includes three monthly one-hour peer supervision sessions after the course ends.
 These peer supervision sessions are mandatory.

-> The content of our online CBT program is the same as it is in-class.
-The only difference is the format.
+The online CBT courses are completely asynchronous.
 At the beginning of the course you'll be introduced to the learning objectives and then watch a video called Learning in Context that explains how the learning fits into practice and why it's needed.

-> You don't have to log on to the course at any particular time, but the course is broken into 12 separate weeks so you are required to log on and complete the work each week.
+You don't have to log on to the course at any particular time, but the course is broken into 12 separate weeks so you are required to log on and complete the work each week.
 Each weekly lesson includes:

 - Written lectures for you to read.